Malaysia and the United Nations: Disarmament

 Malaysia consistently advocates for the cause of nuclear disarmament in the international fora, and supports all efforts towards the total elimination of nuclear weapons.

 From 27 April to 22 May 2019, Malaysia, represented by Ambassador Syed Mohamad Hasrin Aidid, chaired the third and final preparatory committee for the 2020 Review Conference of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
 The NPT has played an invaluable role in the preservation of international peace and security for the past five decades, by preventing the proliferation of nuclear weapons, and imposing a legal obligation on the five Nuclear Weapon States to eliminate their nuclear arsenals, towards a nuclear-weapon-free world.

 2020 marked the 50th anniversary since the Treaty's entry into force in 1970, and the 25th anniversary of its indefinite extension in 1995.
 The 10th NPT Review Conference, initially scheduled to take place from 27 April until 22 May 2020, was postponed to a later date in view of the COVID-19 pandemic.
 The Review Conference was eventually held at the United Nations Headquarters in New York from 1 to 26 August 2022.
 Malaysia, represented by Ambassador Syed Mohamad Hasrin Aidid, chaired Main Committee I on Nuclear Disarmament at the Conference.

 Representation

 Malaysia has three permanent missions to the United Nations.
-Ambassador Dato’ Dr. Ahmad Faisal Muhamad heads the Malaysian Mission in New York and Ambassador Ikram Mohd Ibrahim heads the Malaysian Mission in Vienna.
-The post of the Permanent Representative of Malaysia to the United Nations in Geneva is currently vacant.
+Ambassador Dato’ Dr. Ahmad Faisal Muhamad heads the Malaysian Mission in New York.
+The post of the Malaysian Ambassador to Vienna is currently vacant.
+Ambassador Dato' Nadzirah Osman heads the Malaysian Mission in Geneva.